NickDeckerDevs/angular-seed/README.md

+I left all the seed stuff below for reference.
+I have cut out most of this stuff.
+It was nice to get a base setup.

+What we have here is a simple angularjs app.
+It reaches out to the yelp api and helps you figure out what to eat for lunch.
+You can use this whenever because it searches "open now"

+There are a few minor preferences we start off with.

+We are storing local storage because this is mvp and also, just use it on your phone every time.
+You don't clear anything on there anyways.
+Get a new phone?
+UGH!

+todo:
+load ng model data from local storage if it exists on init add "review" option that allows you to note which ones you'd like to go back to. after x days the recomendation engine will bring those ones you liked back into the mix along with new ones. style the shit out of it.

 # `angular-seed` — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS][angularjs] web app.
 You can use it